-8.3.1 Aerodrome climatological summaries should follow the procedures prescribed by the World Meteorological Organization (WMO).
+8.3.1 Aerodrome climatological summaries shall follow the procedures prescribed by the World Meteorological Organization (WMO).
 Where computer facilities are available to store, process and retrieve the information, the summaries should be published or otherwise made available to aeronautical users on request.
-Where such computer facilities are not available, the summaries should be prepared using the models specified by the World Meteorological Organization and should be published and kept up to date as necessary.
+Where such computer facilities are not available, the summaries should be prepared using the models specified by WMO and should be published and kept up to date as necessary.